MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

    In this example, you publish a web service called `"mtService"` using the model `carsModel` and the function `manualTransmission`.
 As an input, the service takes a list of vehicle horsepower and vehicle weight represented as an R numerical.
 As an output, a percentage as an R numeric for the probability each vehicle has of being fitted with a manual transmission.

-   When publishing, you must specify, among other parameters, a service name and version, the R code, the inputs, as well as the outputs that application developers will need to integrate in their applications.
+   When publishing, you must specify, among other parameters, a service name, a version, the R code, the inputs, as well as the outputs that application developers need to integrate in their applications.

    >[!NOTE]
    >To publish a web service while in a remote R session, carefully [review these guidelines](remote-execution.md#publish-remote-session).